openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 3) `.spec.platformSpec.aws` take precedence over `.status.platformStatus.aws`.
 User-defined tags must be merged from `.status.platformStatus.aws` and set to AWS resource.

-4) Before deleting user-defined tag from AWS resource, the entry must be removed from `.status.platformStatus.aws`, if any, as operator will reconcile user-defined tag to the AWS resource.
-   Setting user-defined tag to empty string in `.spec.platformSpec.aws` will not override the user-defined tag in `.status.platformStatus.aws`.

 #### Caveats
-1) User updates a resource's tag using an external tool when there is an entry in `.spec.platformSpec.aws.resourceTags` The resource's tag will be reconciled by its owning operator to the value from `.spec.platformSpec.aws.resourceTags`.
+1) User updates a resource's tag using an external tool when there is an entry in `.spec.platformSpec.aws.resourceTags` or kube resource.
+   The resource's tag will be reconciled by its owning operator to the value from `.spec.platformSpec.aws.resourceTags` or kube resource.

    For example,

    Edited existing tag using external tool for AWS resource = `key_infra1 = value_comp1`

-   Previous tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_infra1`
+   Previous tag request = `.spec.platformSpec.aws.resourceTags` or kube resource has `key_infra1 = value_infra1`

    Action = Update existing tag with value from `.spec.platformSpec.aws.resourceTags`.